What is a Function?

 However, if the vertical line touches the graph more than once, it is not a function.
 Here’s an example:

-In this example, the pink vertical line intersects the graph twice so I know that this graph does not represent a function.
+In this example, the pink vertical line intersects the graph twice so we know that this graph does not represent a function.

 Key Points to Remember: